SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ===========

-In Swift, there are four kinds of expressions: primary expressions, prefix expressions, binary expressions, and postfix expressions.
+In Swift, there are four kinds of expressions: prefix expressions, binary expressions, primary expressions, and postfix expressions.
-When an expression is evaluated, it can return a value, cause side effects, or both.
+Evaluating an expression returns a value, causes a side effect, or both.

+Prefix and binary expressions let you apply operators to smaller expressions.
-Primary expressions are conceptually the core kind of expression and they provide a way to access values.
+Primary expressions are conceptually the simplest kind of expression and they provide a way to access values.
-They can be used on their own
-and as part of a prefix, binary, or postfix expression to build up more complex expressions.
-Prefix and binary expressions let you combine expressions and operators.
 Postfix expressions,
 like prefix and binary expressions, let you build up more complex expressions